ChimeHQ/Chime/README.md

 It is always a good idea to **discuss** before taking on a significant task.
 That said, I have a strong bias towards enthusiasm.
 If you are excited about doing something, I'll do my best to get out of your way.

-The project is [internally documented](Edit/Chime.docc) with [DocC](https://www.swift.org/documentation/docc/#).
+The project is [internally documented][documentation] with [DocC](https://www.swift.org/documentation/docc/#).
 The docs contains details about getting started, structure, and internal systems/behaviors.
+A [Discord server][discord] is also available for live help, but GitHub issues/discussions is preferred.

 There are a few areas that would make for excellent targets though, if you really feel so inclined.